Questions You Need To Ask Before Having Injectables

-Recently there has been an influx of imitation and black market products leaking into the world of medical aesthetics, making it vital for you as the consumer to ensure that you are getting a legitimate product and treatment from a legitimate and qualified doctor.
+Recently there has been an influx of imitation and black market injectables and products leaking into the world of medical aesthetics.
+This makes it vital for you as the consumer to ensure that you are getting a legitimate product.
+Always get your treatment from a legitimate, registered and qualified doctor.

 Here are a few questions you should ask should you be considering having either Botox or fillers.

 Like anything you would buy, you need to ask yourself why is it cheaper?
-If you are investing in your face and having product injected into the dermis it is important to ensure that you are getting a quality product that is not an imitation, inferior and/or purchased on the black market product.
+If you are investing in your face and having product injected into the dermis it is important to ensure that you are getting a quality product.
+This entails checking that is not an imitation, inferior and/or purchased on the black market product.

 Where does it come from?

 Any reputable aesthetic doctor and/or medical aesthetic clinic should be able to show you where exactly they source their supplies from.
 It should always be an open and honest relationship with no mystery.